 Traveling between my sister’s house in Orinda to my mother’s in Rossmore, I pass Lafayette.
 For the past years or so, some people have been placing crosses on a hillside for each American soldier who has died in Iraq.
 While I visited, it was up to 3592; it’s higher now.

 Barry Bonds went hitless that night, but that did not stop a thousand camera flashes with each pitch.
-In the seat in front of us was Meredith—a three-year-old who kept sticking her hand in Dan’s soda for ice and “allowing” us to shell peanuts for her.
+In the seat in front of us was Meredith—a three-year-old who kept sticking her hand in Dan’s soda for ice and “allowing” us to shell peanuts for he

 Before my week was up, Lauren’s car was determined to be unfixable.
 Her dad went out and bought her a new Nissan as a wedding present.
-She gets married September 1st.
-(Dan has some scratch.)
+She gets

 So, I am back home now and have broken ground on my parrilla.
 I’ll keep you apprised on the progress.